LibreCAD/docs/ref/widgets.rst

     :scale: 50
     :alt: Pen Wizard Dock

-This widget allows you to:
+This widget allows users to:

-    - maintain a list of favorite colors
+    - Maintain a list of favorite colors

         - select a color via the drop-down list or the button on its right
         - add the color by pressing the button with the tooltip "Add to favorites"
         - drag-and-drop colors to arrange them

-    - change the active pen color
+    - Change the active pen color

-        - double-click a favorite
+        - double-click a favorite color

-    - change the color of all selected objects
+    - Change the color of all selected objects

         - right-click a favorite and choose "Apply to selected"

-    - select all objects of a specific color
+    - Select all objects of a specific color

         - right-click a favorite and choose "Select objects"
-|
-|
-|
-|

 .. _toolbars: